huggingface/text-generation-inference/docs/source/architecture.md

 - By default, the model server will attempt building [a server optimized for Nvidia GPUs with CUDA](https://huggingface.co/docs/text-generation-inference/installation_nvidia).
 The code for this version is hosted in the [main TGI repository](https://github.com/huggingface/text-generation-inference).
 - A [version optimized for AMD with ROCm](https://huggingface.co/docs/text-generation-inference/installation_amd) is hosted in the main TGI repository.
 Some model features differ.
+- A [version optimized for Intel GPUs](https://huggingface.co/docs/text-generation-inference/installation_intel) is hosted in the main TGI repository.
+Some model features differ.
 - The [version for Intel Gaudi](https://huggingface.co/docs/text-generation-inference/installation_gaudi) is maintained on a forked repository, often resynchronized with the main [TGI repository](https://github.com/huggingface/tgi-gaudi).
 - A [version for Neuron (AWS Inferentia2)](https://huggingface.co/docs/text-generation-inference/installation_inferentia) is maintained as part of [Optimum Neuron](https://github.com/huggingface/optimum-neuron/tree/main/text-generation-inference).
 - A version for Google TPUs is maintained as part of [Optimum TPU](https://github.com/huggingface/optimum-tpu/tree/main/text-generation-inference).